My Android App List

 I’m also not heavy on Games.
 I know some good games, but I install mostly casual games.

 I like this kind of game, ehehe.
 I like this one the most from other similar apps.

-Uncovering hidden combinations is nice.
-Basically you have to combine elements to make different elements/
+Uncovering hidden combinations are nice.
+Basically, you have to combine elements to make different elements/

-Although the first levels are easy, arranging block of colours is actually harder than I thought.
+Although the first levels are easy, arranging blocks of colours is actually harder than I thought.